gleam-lang/website/cheatsheets/gleam-for-php-users.md

 ### Gleam

-The `type` keyword can be used to create aliases
+The `type` keyword can be used to create aliases.

 ```gleam
 pub type Headers =